Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 ## How to create a Promise?

-To create a Promise in JavaScript, you can use the 'Promise' constructor which takes a fucntion as an argument.
+To create a Promise in JavaScript, you can use the 'Promise' constructor which takes a function as an argument.
 This function is called as executor function.
-The executor function takes two areguments, resolve and reject.
+The executor function takes two arguments, resolve and reject.

 ```
 const promise = new Promise((resolve, reject) => {